 Is your Salesforce environment integrated with third-party apps like Salesloft Drift?
-If so, your organization could be at risk of the same SaaS breach techniques used by advanced threat actors like UNC6395.
+If so, your organization could be at risk of the Salesloft Drift – Salesforce breach or other SaaS supply chain attacks executed by advanced threat actors like UNC6395.

 In early August, UNC6395 (an assessed Chinese threat actor) leveraged compromised OAuth tokens from the Salesloft Drift integration to infiltrate Salesforce environments.
 By abusing trusted access, the attacker ran targeted SOQL queries across critical Salesforce objects such as Users, Accounts, and Cases, quietly exfiltrating highly sensitive business data: AWS keys, Snowflake tokens, passwords, and more.
 According to Google, over 700 organizations have been impacted.